Ceremony and rituals have long played a vital and essential role in Native American culture. Spirituality is an integral part of their very being.

 Rituals & Ceremonies:

-Death Ceremonies – Native Americans celebrated death, knowing that it was an end to life on Earth, but, believing it to be the start of life in the Spirit World.
-Most tribes also believed, that the journey might be long, so after life rituals were performed to ensure that the spirits would not continued to roam the earth.
-Various tribes honored the dead in several ways, by giving them food, herbs, and gifts to ensure a safe journey to the after life.
+Death Ceremonies – Native Americans celebrated death, knowing it was an end to life on Earth but believing it to be the start of life in the Spirit World.
+Most tribes also believed that the journey might be long, so afterlife rituals were performed to ensure that the spirits would not continue to roam the earth.
+Various tribes honored the dead by giving them food, herbs, and gifts to ensure a safe journey to the afterlife.

 The Hopi Indians believe that the soul moves along a Sky path westwards and that those who have lived a righteous life will travel with ease.
 However, those who haven’t will encounter suffering on their journey.

 To ensure a safe journey, they wash their dead with natural yucca suds and dress them in traditional clothes.

 Prayer feathers are often tied around the forehead of the deceased, and they are buried with favorite possessions and feathered prayer sticks.
 Traditional foods and special herbs are served and placed at the graveside.